Projects

 Reproducing, Evaluating and Interpreting the Lindel Model for CRISPR-Cas9 Repair Outcome Prediction

-- SHAP (SHapley Additive exPlanations) for feature importance
+- Applied SHAP (SHapley Additive exPlanations) to quantify feature importance and identify which sequence elements drive predictions.

-- Multiple Correspondence Analysis (MCA) to examine relationships in categorical sequence data
+- Conducted Multiple Correspondence Analysis (MCA) to examine relationships in categorical sequence data and validate claimed dinucleotide patterns.